 Any website that collects Medicare beneficiary information for use in contacting that beneficiary about Medicare Advantage or Part D must be filed with CMS.
 This includes not only your website, but any site you use to collect purchased leads.
 Without a CMS-approved contact form, you can’t make calls to discuss MA or Part D.

 Why Ritter?
-Medicareful.com, our site which can be branded and tied to an individual agent’s business for free, is filed with CMS.
-It stores all leads generated by the website exclusively in the agent’s CRM, keeping business compliant and productive.
-We’ve already seen how Medicareful streamlines the way our agents do business.
+ShopandEnroll.com, our site which can be branded and tied to an individual agent’s business for free, is filed with CMS.
+Through its integration with the Ritter Platform, you’re able to store all leads generated by the website in a high-functioning CRM, keeping business compliant and productive.
+We’ve already seen how Shop & Enroll streamlines the way our agents do business.
 Learn more about how it works and get your own free site in minutes .

 Affinity relationships with trusted third-party referrals such as pharmacies, hospitals, grocery stores, and more are the fastest-growing lead source for Medicare products.
 A good FMO will give you the materials you need to market yourself effectively through such partnerships.